Apache-HB/ctc/docs/terms.md

 # Terms

-## Platform defined behavior (PDB)
+## Platform Defined Behavior (PDB)

-Refers to behavior that is defined per target but has no guarantees to behave the same across multiple targets.
+Behavior that is defined but may vary between targets.

-## Implementation defined behavior (IDB)
+## Implementation Defined Behavior (IDB)

-Refers to behavior that is defined per compiler but has no guarantees to behave the same across multiple compilers even when targeting the same platform.
+Behavior that is defined on a per-compiler basis.

-## Undefined behavior (UB)
+## Undefined Behavior (UB)

-Refers to behavior that is not defined and may be interpreted by each compiler and platform differently.
-Any and all behavior is valid UB.
+Behavior that is undefined and has no guarantees.
+Compilers are not required to warn about UB.

+## Compilation Unit (CU)

+Each file compiled is a single compilation unit.
+Compilers are allowed to combine multiple files into single compilation units.